azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-1. Modify the web.config of the ChatWebApp project
+1. Modify the web.config of the ChatWebApp project.

-2. Set the chatSearchApiBase to the URI of the deployed Search API app
+2. Set the chatSearchApiBase to the URI of the deployed Search API app.

 #### Exit criteria

-- You should have all app settings completed with values in the web.config
+- You should have all app settings completed with values in the web.config.

 ### Task 4: Configure the Search API App

 #### Tasks to complete

-1. Modify the web.config of the ChatApi project
+1. Modify the web.config of the ChatApi project.

-2. Set the SearchServiceName to the name of your Search service
+2. Set the SearchServiceName to the name of your Search service.

-3. Set the SearchServiceQueryApiKey to the Key of your Search service
+3. Set the SearchServiceQueryApiKey to the Key of your Search service.

-4. Set the SearchIndexName to the name of the Index you created in Search
+4. Set the SearchIndexName to the name of the Index you created in Search.

 #### Exit criteria

-- You should have all app settings completed with values in the web.config
+- You should have all app settings completed with values in the web.config.

 ### Task 5: Re-publish apps

 #### Tasks to complete

-1. Publish the ChatWebApp
+1. Publish the ChatWebApp.

-2. Publish the ChatApiApp to your API App
+2. Publish the ChatApiApp to your API App.

 #### Exit criteria